-See our Child Protection and Safeguarding policy and Photography policy for more information on our use of photographs and videos.
+See our Child Protection and Safeguarding Policy and the Cambridgeshire County Council Guidance on the use of images for more information on our use of photographs and videos.

 Any photographs and videos taken by parents/carers at school events for their own personal use are not covered by data protection legislation.
 However, we will ask that photos or videos with other pupils are not shared publicly on social media for safeguarding reasons, unless all the relevant parents/carers have agreed to this.